Promoting Voluntary Standards

 - Development of a sector guidance

-The guidance will make recommendations on how bets to mitigate the human risks of commodity trading with respect to its supply chain.
+The guidance will make recommendations on how best to mitigate the human risks of commodity trading with respect to its supply chain.